hs-duesseldorf/se2rest/README.md

 - ```org.hsd.inflab.se2server.restcontroller```

 ### 3.2.2.
 Entities

+Now `spring-boot-starter-data-jpa` comes into play.
+With it a copy of hibernate is downloaded.
+Hibernate is an implementation of the **J**ava **P**ersistence API (JPA) and can process special types of classes named **Entities**.
+Each entity refers to one table inside our database and each attribute of this entity refers to a column inside this table.
+Hibernate is smart enough so it can even create tables just from looking onto our entity classes.

+The java persistence api and thus hibernate work with annotations.
+When you want to declare a java class as an entity, you simply put the `@Entity` tag above the class declaration.
+Now all attributes are already understood as individual columns when they are primitive data types such as for example int and String.

+One attribute every entity/table needs is a primary key so each row can be identified.
+In most cases this is a number and just like in an excel file, each row has a number as its first entry.
+To annotate an attribute as the primary key of a class we need to insert the `@Id` above.
+If our database should automatically generate a new primary key for each insert into the table, we need to include also the `@GeneratedValue` annotation.
+If this attribute should every time have a unique value, we also need to use the `@Column(unique = true)` annotation.
+In our case, we need all three annotations.

+Since every entity needs a primary key we can put this id attribute into an abstract class and let all other entities extend from this class.
+This may look weird in our case, since we only have one Entity, but if you would have like 10 classes, you already safe 100 lines of code if you let them all extend from an abstract entity.

 Create ```AbstractEntity.java``` and ```Person.java``` inside the ```entity``` package (depending on your package presentation it might be displayed with its full name ```org.hsd.inflab.se2server.entity```)